Nitrous Oxide

 Before Your Appointment

 💡 First Time?
 5-Minute Trial Available: Dr. C will start the nitrous and let you experience the sensation before beginning any dental work — so you can feel confident before committing to the procedure.
-No DFW competitor promotes this approach as prominently.
+We make this trial part of every nitrous appointment.

 After Your Appointment